nodemcu/nodemcu-firmware/docs/en/modules/file.md

 The file system is a flat file system, with no notion of subdirectories/folders.

-Besides the SPIFFS file system on internal flash, this module can also access FAT partitions on an external SD card is [FatFS is enabled](../sdcard.md).
+Besides the SPIFFS file system on internal flash, this module can also access FAT partitions on an external SD card if [FatFS is enabled](../sdcard.md).

 ```lua
 -- open file in flash: